 Attorneys working for a settlement mill do not help their clients navigate this complicated network, leaving them frustrated and without the care they desperately need.
 During an initial free consultation, injured individuals should ask any attorney they speak to about their recovery, and how involved the attorney will be in it.
 This will indicate whether or not the attorney will be there throughout every step of the process, or if they are working for a settlement mill.

-Contact the Attorneys Who Care
+Contact the Attorneys That Care

-At Blumenshine Law Group, we do only what is best for our clients.
+At the Blumenshine Law Group, we do only what is best for our clients.
 We are here for our clients from the beginning of the case to the end.
 We will constantly work in your best interests.